Primary Navigation Mobile

 Paris traffic can seem chaotic if you don’t know the rules.

-If you find yourself driving around the Arc de Trimophe in Paris, vehicles entering the roundabout have priority.
+An extreme example of this is if you find yourself on the Arc de Triomphe in Paris, where vehicles entering the roundabout from any of its 12 spokes have priority.
 The locals steam onto it with barely a glance, trusting the other drivers to give way.
 If you’re a first timer, don’t rush and follow a line roughly along the middle of the road.
 The inexperienced tend to come unstuck attempting to cut in and out of the various lines of traffic.
+It’s only an urban legend that your insurance is invalidated if you drive there, but it certainly needs concentration.

 Drink driving laws in France